FacundoAdorno/ds_statistics_creator/README.md

 ```

 ## What does this script?
-This script allows you to create and post an arbitrarious number of records (*millons* if required) of "statistical" data for [SOLR-Statistics module](https://wiki.duraspace.org/display/DSDOC6x/SOLR+Statistics) in DSpace, that is, it allows populate with fake and random data the 'statistics' Solr core of a DSpace instance.
+This script allows you to create and post an arbitrarious number of records (*millions* if required) of "statistical" data for [SOLR-Statistics module](https://wiki.duraspace.org/display/DSDOC6x/SOLR+Statistics) in DSpace, that is, it allows populate with fake and random data the 'statistics' Solr core of a DSpace instance.
 The Solr server must be reachable via HTTP by the machine executing this script.

 The records created by this script are vinculated with the "target community", that is the community specified with the `-i |--handle` parameter.
 These records are related to this community and its children (communities, collections, items and bitstreams).

 The format of this data is described at [DSpace documentation](https://wiki.duraspace.org/display/DSDOC6x/SOLR+Statistics#SOLRStatistics-Whatisexactlybeinglogged?), but basically exists four types of statistics records in DSpace: *views, downloads, searches, and workflow usage*.
 Until now, this scripts only create "view" and "download" statistics records.

 ## When/Where to use this script?
 Is highly encouraged to use this script only for test purposes.
-You should use a testing instance of Solr core for DSpace as the endpoint where post fake data created by this script, since this script can post millons of records when you confirm. **The actions of this scripts cannot be undone easily, so use this script under your own risk.**
+You should use a testing instance of Solr core for DSpace as the endpoint where post fake data created by this script, since this script can post millions of records when you confirm. **The actions of this scripts cannot be undone easily, so use this script under your own risk.**

 > For more security, before running this script, you can check the output data generated if you append the `--dry-run` flag when you execute it.